 The search for complete autonomy was taken into extremes during a three week residency at Bureau Dégradé in The Hague.
 Out of my desire to be fully autonomous on stage I wanted my body and the pole to be the source of the myth, the struggle, the dance, but also the sound.
 I noticed that the sound of pole dancing is actually very interesting; the scratching of a hand, squeaking of the skin, bumping of the body against the pole.
 Together with Mári Máko we developed an interactive pole using multiple sensors, making an actual instrument out of the pole that I play with my body.
 First Mári created a playground for me with various sensors; Bela Trix sensor, light sensor, ultrasound sensor, proximity sensor and contact microphones.
 With all these tools she wanted to find the most versatile setup where movements have a clear relationship to the sound.
 As a consequence, I needed to learn how to play this instrument, taming it with my body - a screaming pole with its own voice, a voice that needs to be heard.
 This phallic object and my female body suddenly ended up in a co-dependent relationship.

-In August we will get back into the studio to playfully combine the elements of sound, movement, text and video, searching for the boundaries of our taste while diving into Greek tragedy and the dirty stuff I write in my diary, to turn the piece into an apocalyptic orgasmic pole dancing opera about dark female fantasies and seductive sacrificial rituals.
+In August we got back into the studio to playfully combine the elements of sound, movement, text and video, searching for the boundaries of our taste while diving into Greek tragedy and the dirty stuff I write in my diary, to turn the piece into an apocalyptic orgasmic pole dancing opera about dark female fantasies and seductive sacrificial rituals.
+We premiered in October at the National Theater in The Hague.
+Theaterkrant wrote some very nice words about it.